Vaishnavr36/ABB-IoT-Gateway/README.md

 The Python script writes `offset` and sets `moveRequest=True`.
 RAPID reads the command, resets `moveRequest=False`, moves the robot, and updates `moveDone` and `moveStatus`.

 ## Sample scripts
-The follwing example scripts are provided in this repoitory:
+The following example scripts are provided in this repoitory:

 Test connection: